AustinTSchaffer/Notebook/notes/Exam Study Guide/Domain 1: Orchestration/Orchestration with Answers.md

 **Networks**

-You can add networks to swarm services, if and only if the networks are using some form of an "overlay" network, which specifies that the network works across all of the nodes in a swarm.
+You can add networks to swarm services, if the networks are using some form of an "overlay" network, which specifies that the network works across all of the nodes in a swarm.
+Networks must exist prior to being added to the service.

 On creation: